Darthus02/KAMIBOT/README.md

 # KAMIBOT
-A simple bot that can be used to upvote posts on reddit
+A simple bot that can be used to upvote posts on reddit (will pe updated)